Misfortune (Christmas with Scrooge)

 He simply nodded.
 “And there is no way I will be able to get us up the ravine in the dark.
 It would be like going blindfolded.”

 “But we can’t stay down here.
 We’ll freeze to death.”
-Her eyes grew with alarm as she reached for his coat lapels and clutched them in her fist as hysteria threatened to bubble back to life once more.
+Her eyes rounded in alarm as she reached for his coat lapels and clutched them in her fist as if they were her lifeline.

-Dexter studied her distraught face and that same emotion which had surfaced earlier with his mother resurfaced.
 Perturbed, he thrust her hands away.
-“We have the shelter of the vehicle, our coats and each other if need be.
+“We have the shelter of the vehicle, our coats, and each other if need be.
 Do you have an emergency box in the hatch?”

-She shook her head, her voice still unsteady as she replied, “No, but there’s a blanket on the back seat.”
+She shook her head, her voice still unsteady as she replied, “N-no, but there’s a, uh, blanket on the back seat.”